Best gravel bikes 2025: Our favourite bikes for drop-bar off-road action

-The best gravel bikes cover everything from gravel racing to bikepacking adventures
+We've tested over 25 of the best gravel bikes, covering all options from gravel racing to bikepacking adventures

-If you're not sure, we've got a guide to what is a gravel bike, which explains more about this popular style of bike.
-Although many gravel bikes are generalists, the genre also includes fast gravel race bikes, as well as bikes that will let you load up and head off on multi-day off-grid adventures, loaded up with bikepacking bags.
+If you're not sure what you're looking for, we've got a guide to what is a gravel bike, which explains more about this popular style of bike.
+Although many gravel bikes are generalists, the genre is becoming increasingly divided with a spectrum from fast gravel race bikes to bikes that will let you load up and head off on multi-day off-grid adventures.

 After extensive testing, we've rounded up our pick of the best gravel bikes below, but we've also got guides to the best women's gravel bikes, the best budget gravel bikes and even electric gravel bikes if you're looking for some other choices.

-Read on for our pick of the best gravel bikes, or scroll down to the bottom of the page for our guide on how to choose the best gravel bike for you, more on the different types of gravel bikes and the latest gravel gearing options.
+Read on for our pick of the best gravel bikes, or scroll down to the bottom of the page for our guide on different types of gravel bikes, gravel tech and how to choose the best gravel bike for you.

 Best gravel bikes: Quick list